sjtalkar/sjtalkar.github.io/Know for the exam from the webinars.md

 > - Explore the charts in the Feature detail section at the bottom, which enable you to see various measures of drift for individual features.

+# Data imbalance
+## SMOTE
+The SMOTE module in Azure Machine Learning designer can be used to increase the number of underrepresented cases in a dataset that's used for machine learning.
+SMOTE is a better way of increasing the number of rare cases than simply duplicating existing cases.

+You connect the SMOTE module to a dataset that's imbalanced.
+There are many reasons why a dataset might be imbalanced.
+For example, the category you're targeting might be rare in the population, or the data might be difficult to collect.
+Typically, you use SMOTE when the class that you want to analyze is underrepresented.

+The module returns a dataset that contains the original samples.
+It also returns a number of synthetic minority samples, depending on the percentage that you specify.

+### More about SMOTE
+Synthetic Minority Oversampling Technique (SMOTE) is a statistical technique for increasing the number of cases in your dataset in a balanced way.
+The module works by generating new instances from existing minority cases that you supply as input.
+This implementation of SMOTE does not change the number of majority cases.

+The new instances are not just copies of existing minority cases.Instead, the algorithm takes samples of the **feature space** for each **target class** and its **nearest neighbors**.
+The algorithm then generates **new examples** that combine **features of the target** case with **features of its neighbors**.
+This approach **increases the features available to each class and makes the samples more general**.

+> When you're publishing a model that uses the SMOTE module, remove SMOTE from the predictive pipeline before it's published as a web service.
+The reason is that SMOTE is intended for improving a model during training, not for scoring.
+You might get an error if a published predictive pipeline contains the SMOTE module.

 # Detect and Mitigate Unfairness in Models BIAS!!
 > Fairlearn package (In preview)
 >> [FAIRNESS CHECKLIST](https://www.microsoft.com/en-us/research/publication/co-designing-checklists-to-understand-organizational-challenges-and-opportunities-around-fairness-in-ai/)